JuliaData/DataFrames.jl/docs/src/man/basics.md

    3 │     3      6      9
 ```

-Recall that the return type from a data frame manipulation function call is always a `DataFrame`.
+Recall that the return type from a data frame manipulation function call is always a data frame.
 The return type of a data frame column accessed with dot syntax is a `Vector`.
 Thus the expression `df.x + df.y` gets the column data as vectors
 and returns the result of the vector addition.